hectorvent/blog-api/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/68226ed67f948f926225)

-> Note: This implementation was used as Educational Resource on the **Instituto Tecnológico de las Americas (ITLA)**, where I was a Teacher for two years [2017-2019].
+> :warning: This implementation was used as Educational Resource on the **Instituto Tecnológico de las Americas (ITLA)**, where I was a Teacher for two years [2017-2019].

 Used technologies:
 - [Vertx.io](https://vertx.io/): It's a toolkit to building reactive applications on the JVM.